aws-samples/amazon-sumerian-hosts/packages/amazon-sumerian-hosts-three/test/integration_test/README.md

-1. # Integration Tests
+# Integration Tests

 Each integration test contains an end to end example focusing on a single Host feature like animation, text-to-speech etc. These tests run in the browser and must be exercised manually.

 ## Prerequisites

 In order for the integration tests to be runnable you will need to set up a few things in your AWS account.
 For step-by-step instructions on setting up this required infrastructure, see [AWS-Infrastructure-Setup.md](../../../../AWS-Infrastructure-Setup.md) in the root of this repository.

-   ## Setup

-   Within the included HTML and .js files, replace any reference to ```<Enter Cognito Identity Pool ID here>``` with the Cognito Identity Pool ID you created above.

 ## Running the Tests

-   Run ```npm run start-three``` from the repository root.
+Run `npm run start-three` from the repository root.
 This will start a local web server and open two tabs in your browser.
 One will contain a demo (from `packages/amazon-sumerian-hosts-three/examples`.)
 The other will be the list of available integration tests.
 From this tab you can access and exercise each test.

 When you're finished runnin the tests, you can quit the local dev server by pressing CTRL-C in the same terminal in which you started the server.